Bayesian inference in high-dimensional models: Further topics

 \section{Further topics}

-\subsection{{Variational Bayes}}
+\subsection{Variational Bayes}

 {Variational Bayes (VB) methods have gained much popularity recently as a possible way to compute certain posterior approximations efficiently.
-The VB method consists of first choosing a class $\mathcal{Q}$ of computationally tractable distributions.
+The VB method first chooses a class $\mathcal{Q}$ of computationally tractable distributions.
 For instance, $\mathcal{Q}$ can be chosen to be the set of distributions that make the coordinates independent, the so-called {\em mean-field} class; another choice of $\mathcal{Q}$ is the set of parametric distributions of a given dimension.
 Second, one chooses a loss, very often the Kullback-Leibler divergence, leading to the random distribution

-In other words, the variational posterior $\tilde\Pi_X$ is the best approximation from the class $\mathcal{Q}$ of the given posterior $\Pi[\cdot | X]$.
-A theory for convergence rates of variational posteriors and $\alpha$-posteriors ($\alpha<1$, corresponding to a likelihood in Bayes' formula raised to the power $\alpha$) was obtained in Alquier and Ridgway \cite{alquierridgway}, Zhang and Gao \cite{zhanggao20} (where a link between VB and a class of empirical Bayes procedures was made) and Yang et al. \cite{ypb20}.
-The work Ch\'erief-Abdellatief \cite{badrphd} investigated convergence of variational posteriors in a number of settings, including mixture models and deep neural nonparametric regression.
+In other words, the variational posterior $\tilde\Pi_X$ is the best approximation from the class $\mathcal{Q}$ of the given posterior $\Pi(\cdot | X)$.
+For nonparametric models, a theory for convergence rates of variational posteriors and $\alpha$-posteriors ($\alpha<1$, corresponding to a likelihood in Bayes' formula raised to the power $\alpha$) was obtained in Alquier and Ridgway \cite{alquierridgway}, Zhang and Gao \cite{zhanggao20} (where a link between VB and a class of empirical Bayes procedures was made) and Yang et al. \cite{ypb20}.
+The work Ch\'erief-Abdellatief \cite{badrphd} investigated convergence of variational posteriors in several settings, including mixture models and deep neural nonparametric regression.
+Wang and Blei \cite{wb19} showed that the VB-posterior distribution in fixed-dimensional parametric models satisfies the following version of the Bernstein-von Mises theorem: the mean-field VB-posterior is approximated by the Kullback-Leibler projection of the posterior onto normal models centered at the truth, and the VB-posterior mean is a consistent and asymptotically normal estimator.
+They also argued that their result holds beyond the mean-field VB setting.

-In the context of high-dimensional linear regression of Section \ref{regression}, variational posteriors are very popular and have been considered among others in Carbonetto and Stephens \cite{carbonettostephens12} and Ormerod et al. \cite{ormerodetal17}, taking a set of spike-and-slab distributions as variational class.
-Ray and Szab\'o \cite{rayszabo19} have analyzed the convergence rate of the corresponding VB--posterior based on a prior with Laplace slabs with parameter $\lambda$ and the mean--field variational class
+In the context of high-dimensional linear regression of Section \ref{regression}, variational posteriors are very popular and were considered among others in Carbonetto and Stephens \cite{carbonettostephens12} and Ormerod et al. \cite{ormerodetal17}, taking a set of spike-and-slab distributions as a variational class.
+Ray and Szab\'o \cite{rayszabo19} have analyzed the convergence rate of the corresponding VB--posterior based on a prior with Laplace slabs with parameter $\lambda$ and the mean-field variational class